UPDATED: JULY 05, 2023 | 2 MIN READ

 - Tracking Sleep: Some trackers monitor your nightly movements to ensure you get three full sleep cycles.

 Numerous studies surround the reliability of fitness trackers, and the main takeaway is that their accuracy varies depending on what the tracker is attempting to measure.

 Some trackers vary in accuracy in measuring total energy expenditure (TEE).
-When energy was the only measuring parameter, trackers were typically less accurate than tracking technology that also measures heart rate.
+When energy was the only measuring parameter, trackers were typically less accurate than heart rate tracking technology.

 Trackers used in an International Journal of Environmental Research study were out by more than 10% when measuring energy expenditure.
 When measuring aerobic workouts, the trackers overestimated.
-The trackers had an adverse effect on workouts performed at a slower pace.
+The trackers hurt workouts performed at a slower pace.

 Can a fitness tracker help boost your heart health?

 Fitness trackers offer many health-related benefits, but they’re not medical devices.
-There’s no evidence that wearing one will reduce a person’s risk of developing heart disease.
+No evidence wearing one will reduce a person’s risk of developing heart disease.
 However, many fitness trackers promote heart-healthy habits, like staying active, getting quality sleep, and being more mindful of stress.